awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 ------
 #### [ PowerShell ]

-To get the key ID and ARN of all CMKs in the account and Region, use the [Get\-KmsKeyList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSKeyList.html) cmdlet\.
+To get the key ID and key ARN of all CMKs in the account and Region, use the [Get\-KmsKeyList](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSKeyList.html) cmdlet\.

+To limit the number of output objects, this example uses the [Select\-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-object) cmdlet, instead of the `Limit` parameter, which is being deprecated in list cmdlets\.
+For help with paginating output in AWS Tools for PowerShell, see [Output Pagination with AWS Tools for PowerShell](http://aws.amazon.com/blogs/developer/output-pagination-with-aws-tools-for-powershell/)\.

 ```
 # List CMKs in this account

 $limit = 10
-Get-KmsKeyList -Limit $limit
+Get-KmsKeyList | Select-Object -First $limit
 ```

 ------

-## Enabling Customer Master Keys<a name="enable-keys"></a>
+## Enabling customer master keys<a name="enable-keys"></a>

 To enable a disabled customer master key \(CMK\), use the [EnableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKey.html) operation\.

-In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

-For help with enabling and disabling CMKs in the AWS KMS console, see [Enabling and Disabling Keys](enabling-keys.md)\.
+For help with enabling and disabling CMKs in the AWS KMS console, see [Enabling and disabling keys](enabling-keys.md)\.

 ------
 #### [ Java ]